 Considering that only 14% of organizations are fully mature, one area where you can drastically separate yourself from the competition is by continuing to develop your recruitment strategy.
-To nurture the maturation of your recruitment process, focus on promoting collaboration between recruiters and hiring managers.
+To nurture the maturation of your recruitment process, focus on promoting collaboration amongst hiring managers and recruiting.

 Hiring Manager Involvement Is Pivotal to Recruitment Maturity

 Why is the hiring manager so essential to the recruitment process?
 No one has a more comprehensive understanding of the ideal candidate persona.
 To start, hiring managers understand all of the technical skills and details required of a candidate to be successful in a given role.
 Beyond this, hiring managers possess business context and managerial oversight.
 This ensures that their candidate criteria factors in the long-term success and sustainability of the organization (not generated in a vacuum).
 Finally, hiring managers are the gatekeepers for most hiring decisions, often having the final say as to whether a candidate is hired.

 Experts Find Room For Improvement In Hiring Manager Communication

 From the above information, it may seem obvious that recruiters must establish a strong line of communication with hiring managers to be successful.
 Surprisingly, however, it appears that communication is one area where many recruiters fall behind.
 Elaine Orler, who is the president of Talent Function Group, a recruitment consulting firm in San Diego makes note of this, stating: